Samuel Shashoua

-Samuel Shashoua (born 13 May 1999) is an English professional footballer who plays for Spanish club CD Tenerife as an attacking midfielder.
+Samuel Shashoua (born 13 May 1999) is an English professional footballer who plays as an attacking midfielder for Birmingham Legion on loan from Major League Soccer club Minnesota United.

 Club career

-Shashoua was born in Chelsea, London where he attended Harrow School before signing with Tottenham Hotspur in 2015.
+Shashoua was born in Chelsea, London.
+There he attended Harrow School before signing with Tottenham Hotspur in 2015.
 On 26 August 2018, he moved to Spanish Segunda División B side CD Atlético Baleares on a one-year loan deal.

 Shashoua made his senior debut on 9 September 2018, playing the last 18 minutes of a 2–1 away loss against SD Ejea.
 He scored his first goal late in the month by netting the opener in a 2–1 home defeat of UB Conquense, and finished the campaign with six goals in 33 appearances as his side missed out promotion in the play-offs.

 On 23 August 2019, Shashoua was sold to CD Tenerife in Segunda División, and signed a three-year contract with the club.
 The following 14 January, after failing to make an appearance due to an injury, Shashoua was again loaned to Atlético Baleares for the remainder of the season.
 He only recovered in March, and played in three matches for ATB as the club missed out promotion in the play-offs for a second consecutive year.

 Shashoua made his professional debut on 19 September 2020, replacing Bruno Wilson late into a 0–2 away loss against AD Alcorcón.
 On 29 November, again from the bench, he scored his first goal in a 2–0 win at Albacete Balompié.

+Shashoua spent most of the 2022–23 season struggling with injuries, and left the club in June 2023 after his contract expired.
+On 24 July, he signed a two-year deal with Albacete also in the second division.

+On 5 June 2024, Shashoua joined Major League Soccer side Minnesota United on a six-month deal until the end of the season.
+Shashoua was loaned to second-tier USL Championship side Birmingham Legion on 19 July 2025.

 Personal life

-Born in England, Shashoua is of Venezuelan and Spanish descent.
+Born in England, Shashoua is of Venezuelan, Spanish and Iraqi-Jewish descent.
 His mother is half-Spanish.
 Shashoua said that he would apply for a Spanish passport at the end of the 2020–21 season.

 Shashoua's younger brother Armando is also a footballer and a midfielder; both played together for Atlético Baleares in 2020.